qaviton/qaviton_package_manager/README.md

 Tired of redundant packaging systems for your software?
 qaviton is here to help!
-we can package everything into git branches
+we can package everything into simple

 git branches:
 ```